hailianghuang/Bootstrat/README.txt

 ----------------------
 Copyright
 ----------------------
-Copyright (c) 2016, Hailiang Huang, Mark J. Daly and Benjamin M. Neale, Analytic and Translational Genetics Unit, Massachusetts General Hospital, Boston MA
+Copyright (c) 2016, Hailiang Huang, Gina M Peloso, Daniel Howrigan, Mark J. Daly and Benjamin M. Neale, Analytic and Translational Genetics Unit, Massachusetts General Hospital, Boston MA
 All rights reserved.

 Redistribution and use in source and binary forms, with or without